HadrienG2/subwoofer/README.md

       is expected to be the highest.
 If you want to measure how it goes down when the code becomes more memory-bound, then add `more_data_sources` to the set of Cargo features.
 This will increase execution time.
+    * Even in this configuration, note that you may only reliably observe cache trashing effects on the benchmarks that use the largest available SIMD vector width.
+As long as a benchmark consumes less bytes of data per second than the smallest single-core bandwidth of all involved layers of the memory hierarchy, the streaming prefetcher of more advanced CPUs can compensate for an oversized dataset by preloading data before the benchmark has even asked for it.
 - `subnormals` indicates how many subnormals are present in the input.

 The presence of leading zeros in numbers within the benchmark name may confuse